Local Attractions & Links

 Haverfordwest also has one the best golf courses in the county, is close to the Celtic Trail and a prime central Pembrokeshire base for access north up to the Preseli Hills and west towards St Brides Bay.

-The Bull Inn is within 120yrds from St Davids Guest House and offer's a good range of pub food all freshly cooked on site.
-Wetherspoons, The Bristol Trader & The Lost Coins all serving the usual pub fare within town and a short stroll away.
-The town hosts a wide variety of eatery's.
-For an enjoyable evening meal we would recommend The Bellevue on the otherside of town or for something more spicy maybe the Taj Mahal Indian.
+Within the town there are lots of great places to eat including The Forbidden florist, The Bristol Trader, The Block and Barrel, The Lost Coins and the Georges all serving an array of different fare within town which is just a short stroll away.
+The town hosts a wide variety of cafes open during the day .
 Please note that in parts of South East Wales Sunday closing is still in operation (in some cases Mondays also) for religious reasons which can surprise the unwary.

-The Cafe within the indoor Riverside Market overlooks the river and the food is inexpensive and service is very much with a smile or of course you could relax with a coffee at Costa's or Coffee #1 on the other side of the river?
+The Cafe within the libary and tourist centre overlooks the river and the food is inexpensive and service is very much with a smile or of course you could relax with a coffee at Costa's or Coffee #1 on the other side of the river?

-The Vine on the Milford Haven Road can make a change from Town and lets not forget Little and Broad Haven for views of the bay and good food.
+The many restaurants within the Milford Haven Marina can make a change from Town and lets not forget Little and Broad Haven for views of the bay and good food.
 St Davids City and Wolfscastle for Michelin resturants are within a 20minute, Cream Teas and Sunday Lunches are offered in many places.